-Pro tip: Think about tying your marketing to a larger mission to cultivate a loyal following.
-According to data from Gallup, customers who are more loyal and emotionally attached to brands bring in 23% more revenue, so take advantage of this by committing to marketing that makes them feel recognized and important.
+Think about tying your marketing to a larger mission to cultivate a loyal following.
+According to research conducted by Scott Magids, Alan Zorfas, and Daniel Leemon, customers who are "fully connected" emotionally to a brand spend twice as much on average than customers categorized as "highly satisfied."
+Take advantage of this by committing to emotionally-charged marketing that makes customers feel recognized and important.

 This emotional account of Saroo Brierley's journey to trace back his original roots after a tragic separation from his family is nothing short of powerful.